Augustin-FL/building-pfsense-iso-from-source/README.md

 I'll use libreSense for this tutorial, but you could use whatever you want.

-You will then have to fork and commit update to 3 repositories:
+You will then have to fork and apply updates to 3 repositories:

 ### FreeBSD Source
 - Fork https://github.com/pfsense/FreeBSD-src and checkout to the `RELENG_2_5` branch.